Sjögren’s Disease

 Diagnosis

 - Dry eye tests.
-The Schirmer test is used to determine how well the eyes produce tears.
+A test called a Schirmer test is used to tell how well your eyes produce tears.
 A slit-lamp test checks the surface of the eye (cornea) for dryness-related damage.

 Treatment